tinyos/tinyos-main/apps/tutorials/PacketParrot/README.txt

   PacketParrot demonstrates use of LogWrite and LogRead abstractions.
-  A node writes received packets to a circular log and retransmits the logged packets (or at least the part of the packets above the AM layer) when power cycled.
+  A node writes received packets to a circular log and retransmits the logged packets (or at least the parts of the packets above the AM layer) when power cycled.

   The application logs packets it receives from the radio to flash.
-  On a subsequent power cycle, the application transmits logged packets, erases the log, and then continues to log packets again.
+  On a subsequent power cycle, the application transmits any logged packets, erases the log, and then continues to log packets again.
   The red LED is on when the log is being erased.
-The blue (yellow) LED turns on when a packets is received and turns off when a packet has been logged.
+The blue (yellow) LED turns on when a packet is received and turns off when a packet has been logged successfully.
 The blue (yellow) LED remains on when packets are being received but are not logged (because the log is being erased).
 The green LED flickers rapidly after a power cycle when logged packets are transmitted.

   To use this application: